Papers - Call For Participation

 Submission Guidelines and Reviewing Criteria

 As the leading academic event on visualization research, IEEE VIS expects important, impactful, and potentially transformative contributions.
-Submissions will be judged on their importance, potential impact, degree to which the evidence supports the findings, appropriateness of methodology, and the research process followed.
-Papers and any supplemental material are only conditionally accepted and will undergo a full revision and review cycle after initial notification of review results.
-During this time, reviewers will ensure that necessary conditions for acceptance have been met in the new revision.
+Submissions will be judged on their scientific quality and novelty, potential impact, degree to which the evidence supports the findings, appropriateness of methodology, and the research process followed.
+After the initial notification of review results, selected papers are only conditionally accepted and will undergo a full revision and review cycle: only papers that improve according to the required changes will be accepted after the second round review.

 When preparing your submission, please make sure that you carefully read and adhere to the paper submission guidelines.

 Reviewers should be familiar with the guidelines for reviewing papers for VIS.